Well, hello there!

 Hi, I’m Nichole!

-I’m the creative behind this website and a few other projects.
+I’m the creative behind this website + business and a few other projects.
 I’ve been an artistic being my entire life.
-I grew up with receiving art supplies and Disney swag every birthday and Christmas (yes, even as an adult).
+I grew up receiving art supplies and Disney swag every birthday and Christmas (yes, even as an adult).

 I love yoga, snowboarding, and riding my beach cruiser bike around our little town in the bay area.
-I try to play the ukulele, budget and cook, but fail.
+I try to play the ukulele, budget and cook, but fail and learn and keep trying.
 A lot.
 My one hope is that you feel comfortable here and learn something along the way.
-And maybe we’ll be working together soon.
+And maybe we’ll work together soon.

 Work is a little slow right now since I am making the transition into motherhood with our baby girl, Genevieve, due October 2019.
 But don’t hesitate to reach out to me via email.